oliverius/logo/docs/part4.md

 ```

 But we need to find a way to identify the primitives by the tokenizer or it won't have a clue what primitive to assign when it finds one.
-We can either hardcode the primitive list in the tokenizer (quick and dirty) or since we have a few enums we can pass the list of primitive representations to the tokenizer and it will know what to do with them, so we can pass different set of primitive representations for English than we do later for Spanish.
+We can either hardcode the primitive list in the tokenizer (quick and dirty) or since we have a few enums we can pass the list of primitive representations to the tokenizer and it will know what to do with them, so we can pass a different set of primitive representations for English than we do later for Spanish.

-Since we can have more than one way of saying "forward" without taking into account the case, `fd` and `forward`, we will call them "aliases".
+Since we can have more than one way of saying "forward" without taking into account the letter case, `fd` and `forward`, we will call them "aliases".

 ```javascript
 const primitiveAliases = [